cybercog/laravel-eloquent-flag/README.md

 Omitted entities could be retrieved by using special global scope methods, unique for each flag.

 > **Example:** If your `Article` model has `PublishedAt` flag then `Article::get()` will return you only published records.
 When you need to get only unpublished records you could call `Article::onlyUnpublished()->get()` and `Article::withUnpublished()->get()` will return you published and unpublished articles as well.

+Helper traits will automatically cast flag attributes to a `DateTime` / `Carbon` instance or `bool` for you.

 ## Installation